samuel-daly/CSI4107/A2/README.md

 ### <ins>Experiment 2</ins>

-These queries are the result running experiment number 2.
+These queries are the result of running experiment number 2.

 ### Query 3: "Haiti Aristide return"